adamlglover/Scorpion/README.md

 I will be developing a new language called **Scorpion.
 The high level part i will develope last because that is the hardest portion in this vm.
 Wtriting programs in the vm will operate at a low level allowing the simulation of programming a computer.

 # Specifications
 The vm will have an organized process for executing code.
-Below is a simple representation of the process of writing programs in scorpion.
+Below is a simple representation of the process of writing programs in Scorpion.

               [source] ========> High level source code 'helloworld.sc'
                  ||